 More blogs to help you:

 Have you already got a clip on tuning device?
 It’s better than using your phone.
-Read more about that here.
+For more about that and how to tune your ukulele for the first time, see here.

 How to play the G chord, here.